 The Pandemic and Malaysia’s Underserved Indigenous Communities

-Until last October, only about 64% (92,186) of the 144,180 eligible Orang Asli were reportedly fully vaccinated despite efforts to educate and raise awareness about the importance of vaccination amongst the indigenous communities.
+Until last October, only about 64% (92,186) of the 144,180 eligible Orang Asli were reportedly fully vaccinated despite efforts to educate and raise awareness about the importance of vaccination amongst the communities.

 They also established that the indigenous had the same right to healthcare as any other community.
 “The (preceding) lockdowns had caused tremendous stress and concern to the health and livelihood of these communities.
 The vulnerable were susceptible to infectious disease, and the pandemic showed the inconducive living conditions of the indigenous community.”